Healthy Homes Assessment Hastings Central

 Draught Stopping Hastings Central

-If you can feel external air entering or an unobstructed draught coming from a hole or gap, then it is most likely a gap or crack that needs sealing in any way.
-Large cracks and gaps should be permanently stopped.
-The gaps that exceed 3mm that allow air in or out within your house require to be sealed.
-For example, if an open fireplace isn’t in use it could cause draughts, and must be sealed from.
-Landlords and property managers are accountable for ensuring that these draughts are stopped as much as imaginable.
+If you are able to feel external air coming in or the air is clear from a hole or gap or crack, then it’s most likely a gap or hole that needs sealing in any way.
+Large cracks and gaps should be sealed permanently.
+Gaps greater than 3mm that let air into or out into your home require sealing.
+For instance, if an open fireplace isn’t being used, it can cause draughts and should be shut off.
+Landlords and property managers are accountable for ensuring that draughts from the fireplace are removed in the maximum extent possible.

-You don’t require to block off holes or gaps which are part of the construction.
-For instance, small gaps around windows and doors may be required to allow movement of the building as the home heats and cools, in order to let them be opened and closed rather than sticking.
-We will test every window and door in our Healthy Homes assessment of your rental property.
+You don’t require to block gaps or holes that are part of the construction.
+For instance, small gaps around windows and doors may be required to allow for movement of the structure when the home is heated and cools so that they can still be opened and closed rather than securing.
+We will inspect all windows and doors as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections